andersbc/limesurvey-docker/README.md

+# <a name="orginal-docs">Original docs

-# These are the unmodified original instructions kept for reference:
+**These are the unmodified original instructions from https://github.com/adamzammit/limesurvey-docker kept reference.**

 This docker image is for Limesurvey on apache/php in its own container.
 It accepts environment variables to update the configuration file.
 On first run it will automatically create the database if a username and password are supplied, and on subsequent runs it can update the administrator password if provided as an environment variable.